 I want to be clear that I understand and sympathize with the impetus for these laws.
 I do not like being spied on any more than anyone else, and I have gone to considerable lengths to minimize that kind of surveillance.
 However, in their zeal to rein in the tech industry, the legislators and regulators have created rules that, paradoxically, ONLY tech giants like Google and Facebook can really comply with, and that make running any kind of smaller website or business — especially a one-person enterprise like mine — very difficult and potentially very costly.
 (As with the European GDPR, the California law includes the threat of enormous financial penalties.)

 Sold Down the River

 California (and the EU, by whose regulations the California law was clearly inspired) now regards most of this data as personal information, just like your phone number.
 So, if I share a YouTube video and you access it, I have, by the law’s definitions, shared your personal information with YouTube, or at least facilitated their collection of that information (which I think amounts to the same thing so far as the law is concerned).
 Now, YouTube is a commercial entity, so if you watch a video, they’re probably going to show you advertisements.
-YouTube is owned by Google and if you watch videos while using a Google account, it gets added to Google’s repository of information about you, which they use for all manner of commercial purposes.
-Therefore, by posting an embedded video, I could, by the expansive definitions of this law, be deemed to have shared the personal information of any person who viewed that video with YouTube/Google for commercial purposes.
+YouTube is owned by Google, and if you watch videos on that platform, especially while logged into a Google account, that information gets added to Google’s repository of information about you, which they use for all manner of commercial purposes.
+Therefore, by posting an embedded video, I could, by the expansive definitions of this law, be deemed to have shared the personal information of any person who viewed that video with YouTube (and thus with Google) for commercial purposes.

-It’s still unclear if the state will actually interpret that as selling your personal information, but the statutory definitions can certainly be read that way, and the law definitely treats as “sales” the posting of some types of behavior-based online advertising (which I have not used on this website since 2009) that function in similar ways.
+It’s still unclear if the state will also interpret that as selling your personal information, but the statutory definitions can certainly be read that way, and the law definitely regards as “sales” the use of some types of online “behavioral” advertising (which I have not used on this website in years) that functions in similar ways.